FAIMS/Fieldmark-Documentation/docs/advanced/notebook-creation-advanced.md

 A human readable identifier is best edited directly in the JSON for any complexity beyond concatenating one or more fields with `-`.
 The syntax for the human readable identifier follows the [Mustache](https://mustache.github.io/mustache.5.html) spec, including conditionals.

 :::{warning}
 Do not change the field keys for HRIDs.
 They must always be of the form `hridFORM`N where N is the form number.
-We're sorry.
 :::

 The most complex example of a HRID presently in use is in the [CSIRO Geochemistry Water subsample](https://github.com/FAIMS/FAIMS3-notebook-CSIRO-geochemistry/blob/8acc827cea1d532cb3f45e681905da84d90d9c2d/csirogeochem.json#L2201):